ibm-cloud-docs/openshift/openshift_network_policy.md

 To view, manage, and add Calico policies, install and configure the Calico CLI.
 {:shortdesc}

 1. [Log in to your account.
 If applicable, target the appropriate resource group.
-Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure) Include the `--admin` and `--network` options with the `ibmcloud oc cluster-config` command. `--admin` downloads the keys to access your infrastructure portfolio and run Calico commands on your worker nodes. `--network` downloads the Calico configuration file to run all Calico commands.
+Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure) Include the `--admin` and `--network` options with the `ibmcloud oc cluster config` command. `--admin` downloads the keys to access your infrastructure portfolio and run Calico commands on your worker nodes. `--network` downloads the Calico configuration file to run all Calico commands.

   ```
-  ibmcloud oc cluster-config --cluster <cluster_name_or_ID> --admin --network
+  ibmcloud oc cluster config --cluster <cluster_name_or_ID> --admin --network
   ```
   {: pre}